 History of the Longbow

 The earliest evidence of a longbow was found in 1991 in the Ötztal Alps alongside a natural mummy known as Ötzi.
 His bow, dated c.
-3,300 BC, was made from yew and measured 1.82 metres (72 in) long.
+3,300 BC, was made from yew and measured 1.82 meters (72 in) long.
 The oldest yew longbow found in England was dated to 2700–2600 BC.

-The demand for yew bowstaves was so high that by the late 16th century mature yew trees were almost extinct in northern Europe.
+The demand for yew bowstaves was so high that by the late 16th century, mature yew trees were almost extinct in northern Europe.

 Types of Longbows